 It was the strangest omen of all, when the media and political worlds began merging right before America's eyes.

 In 1998, Franken starred in a short-lived NBC sitcom called LateLine.
 But now real politicians were drawn into Franken's bizarre TV world, and its 19 episodes included cameos by three U.S. Senators — Paul Simon, John Kerry, and Alan Simpson — while the show's fake Senator, "Crowl Pickens", was played by Saturday Night Live's Dana Carvey.

 Just eight years later, Franken announced his own candidacy for the U.S. Senate — and he's now working with John Kerry.

 The studio's atmosphere was surreal.
 "Next door was Sesame Street," one of the directors remembers on his blog, "and it was not uncommon to see guys walking down the hall with Muppets on one hand and cigarettes in the other."
 But the puppets would also share the hall with other misplaced guests from Washington, including Congressmen Dick Gephardt and Pat Schroeder.

 There were visits from former presidential candidate Michael Dukakis, plus one-time Clinton administration officials like Joycelyn Elders and Robert Reich.
-The Muppets might also spot real-life political pundits like John McLaughlin, Pat Buchanan, and William F. Buckley.
+The Muppets might also spot real-life political pundits like John McLaughlin, Pat Buchanan, and William F. Buckley dropping by.
 And the show even had parts for Allison Janney and Martin Sheen — the future stars of The West Wing.